nimaltd/ow/README.md

 The library is designed for:

-- Projects where CPU blocking must be avoided
+- Projects where CPU blocking must be avoided.
-- Applications that need **multi-device 1-Wire bus support**
+- Applications that need **multi-device 1-Wire bus support**.
-- Easy portability across different STM32 families (F0/F1/F3/F4/F7/G0/G4/H7, etc.)
+- Easy portability across All STM32 families.

 ---